sheetaljoshi/eks-private-nat/postgres-setup/initialize.md

 #
-# Run these commands from an EC2 instance which is in the same VPC as the Aurora/RDS PostgreSQL database.
+# First, laumch an EC2 instance in the same VPC as the Aurora/RDS PostgreSQL database.
+# Copy the following files over to that instance from your local environment using a CLI utility such as 'scp'
+# 1. exports
+# 2. init-1.sh
+# 3. init-2.sh
+# 4. postgres-data.csv
+#
+# Then, run the commands manually one by one

+#
 # Install 'psql' tool on the instance using the following command
 #
 sudo amazon-linux-extras install postgresql10 -y